Dog Kennel Cough Symptoms: What to Look For and When to Act

 - Mycoplasma — A bacterial organism that can complicate existing respiratory infections

 Your dog is most likely to pick up kennel cough in places where dogs congregate closely together, such as boarding facilities, dog parks, grooming salons, training classes, and shelters.
 The infection spreads through airborne droplets, direct contact with an infected dog, or contact with contaminated surfaces.
 Even a brief nose-to-nose greeting with an infected dog can be enough to pass it along.
+While kennel cough can occur any time of year, cases tend to cluster in late summer and early fall — often coinciding with increased boarding activity around holidays and back-to-school season, when dogs are moving in and out of facilities at higher rates.

 Symptoms to Watch For